fmay/cay-demo/.guides/content/Challenges-d11f.md

-You will find some multiple choice questions below.
+You will find some multiple choice questions on the following pages.
 Have a go at answering them before you move on to the next section.